tarunnsingh/Quizzer/README.md

 <p align=center>
 <table>
-<tr><td>Quiizer helps you to create quizzes for your community events, student and teachers and random too.
+<tr><td>Quizzer helps you to create random and fun quizzes for your community-events, students and teachers.
 <br>
-It also helps you to manage and perform various operations in the quiz, such as real time question correction and lot more.
+It also helps you to manage and reform various operations in the quiz, such as real time changes in questions, options and lot more features coming up.
 </td>
 </tr>
 </table>